bluebanquise/bluebanquise/collections/high_availability/roles/drbd/README.md

 # DRBD

+Important: this role is for now limited to RHEL systems.
+If you wish it to be available on other distributions (Debian, Ubuntu, OpenSuse Leap) please do not hesitate to open a request.

 ## Description

 This role deploy a basic DRBD (Distributed Replicated Block Device) cluster to share storage between multiple nodes.